-5 Easy Pork Marinade Recipes That Are Perfect For Barbecue Season
+5 Easy Pork Marinade Recipes Perfect For Dinner Tonight

 - Stir 2 pork tenderloins, halved lengthwise and cut into 1-in. chunks, into ketchup mixture and turn to coat.
 Let stand 20 min.

-- Toss 16 1-in. pineapple chunks, 8 thick red onion wedges and 1 red bell pepper, quartered, then halved, with 1 tbsp canola oil in a bowl to evenly coat.
+- Toss 16 1-in. pineapple chunks, 8 thick red onion wedges and 1 red bell pepper, quartered, then halved, with 1 tbsp canola oil in a bowl to evenly coat.cfvc

+- Position rack in top-third of oven, then preheat broiler.
+Line a rimmed baking sheet with foil.

 - Alternately thread meat, pineapple and vegetables onto skewers.